mateen-mahi/JS-Projects-for-biggener/README.md

    - **Instructions:** Open the project folder and follow the instructions in the README.md file to get started.

 3. **Custom Cursor**
-   - **Description:** Explore mouse move events and how to use `e.target` by creating a custom cursor effect.
+   - **Description:** Explore mouse move events and how to use `e object` by creating a custom cursor effect.
    - **Project Folder:** [Custom Cursor](/custom-cursor)
    - **Instructions:** Open the project folder and follow the instructions in the README.md file to get started.